 How nature helps in healing hospitalised patients, plus more headlines

-For PropertyGuru’s news roundup, incorporating natural elements into hospital designs is crucial, creating green spaces that provide vital support for patients facing physical or mental challenges.
+For PropertyGuru’s news roundup, incorporating natural elements into hospital designs is crucial, creating green spaces that support patients facing physical or mental challenges.
 In other news, here’s a helpful and thorough guide for Indians considering renting their homes.
-And lastly, children of migrant Cambodian workers are the victims of climate change.
+And lastly, children of migrant Cambodian workers are victims of climate change.

 Green therapy: How does nature contribute to healing hospitalized patients?